Djer: Reign

 The inscriptions, on ivory and wood, are in a very early form of hieroglyphs, hindering complete translation, but a label at Saqqarah may depict the First Dynasty practice of human sacrifice.
 An ivory tablet from Abydos mentions that Djer visited Buto and Sais in the Nile Delta.

-One of his regnal years on the Cairo Stone was named "Year of smiting the land of Setjet", which often is speculated to be Sinai or beyond.
+Year-by-year records

+The Palermo stone lists the first nine years of Djer's reign, as well as the heights of the Nile for each.